fgm/beanstalkd/README.txt

   'port' => '11300', // Port which beanstalkd is listening to.
   'fork' => FALSE, // Used in runqueue.sh to know if it should run the job in another process.
   'reserve_timeout' => 0, // How long you should wait when reserving a job.
-);
+  'priority' => 1024, // Sets the priority of the job );

 Overall queue defaults can be set like so.